nodejs/node/doc/api/packages.md

 ### Community Conditions Definitions

-Conditions strings other than the `"import"`, `"require"`, `"node"`, `"node-addons"` and `"default"` conditions [implemented in Node.js core] (#conditional-exports) are ignored by default.
+Condition strings other than the `"import"`, `"require"`, `"node"`, `"node-addons"` and `"default"` conditions [implemented in Node.js core](#conditional-exports) are ignored by default.

 Other platforms may implement other conditions and user conditions can be enabled in Node.js via the [`--conditions` / `-C` flag][].

 Since custom package conditions require clear definitions to ensure correct usage, a list of common known package conditions and their strict definitions is provided below to assist with ecosystem coordination.

 * `"types"` - can be used by typing systems to resolve the typing file for the given export, possible since the interface should be the same for all